 The practice nurses carry out cardiovascular risk assessments (referral is from a doctor so please speak to a doctor if you believe there are indications that you need an assessment).
 We can offer advice on the main causes of heart disease: smoking, high blood pressure, a family history of heart attacks or stroke, high cholesterol and obesity.

 Our practice nurses do routine smears; they are carried out in accordance with guidance from the NHS Cervical Screening Programme.

 All diabetic patients have a comprehensive annual check-up, which includes testing blood, urine, and also a physical examination.
-Screening for possible eye problems linked with diabetes, is undertaken, and all our diabetic patients are also referred for retinal photography and dietary advice; Dr Cheetham, Dr Hussain and Sister Garner run this clinic during normal surgery hours.
+Screening for possible eye problems linked with diabetes, is undertaken, and all our diabetic patients are also referred for retinal photography and dietary advice; Dr Cheetham, Dr Hussain and Sister Hardwick run this clinic during normal surgery hours.
 For more urgent diabetic advice, please see any of the doctors.